 In the past, some placement providers incorporated attendance at international conferences and some overseas travel for students as part of their placements.
 APPEL is very grateful for these experiences and opportunities provided to students.
-Due to current restrictions related to COVID-19, it is unlikely that any non-essential placement-related travel can occur.
-If you are considering asking your student to undertake any travel, please contact the APPEL Operations Team at ops@appel.ie as early as possible to discuss.
+If you are considering asking your student to undertake any travel, please contact the APPEL Operations team at ops@appel.ie as early as possible to discuss.

-For infection prevention and control reasons, travel between Training Establishments is discouraged.
+Due to the ongoing COVID-19 pandemic, travel between Training Establishments (TE) is discouraged.
 In addition, only placement hours that are completed in an APPEL-accredited Training Establishment will be recognised.
-If this is unavoidable, due to a need for your student to move to a different location/branch, on a temporary or permanent basis, placement providers should engage with APPEL regarding the accreditation status of the proposed new TE in advance.
+If this is unavoidable due to a need for the student to move to a different location/branch on a temporary or permanent basis, placement providers should engage with APPEL regarding the accreditation status of the proposed new TE in advance.
+Please contact the APPEL Operations team at ops@appel.ie as early as possible to discuss.

-What do I do if I am concerned about my student's conduct?
+What do I do if I am concerned about the student's conduct?